What is Performance Marketing? – yellowHEAD’s Overview

 Marketers can also see how their paid and organic efforts are impacting one another.
 We explain this correlation (what’s known in the industry as “the K-factor”) in the video below:

 What we’re trying to say here is: marketers can make data-based decisions and optimize their campaigns according to those results.
-That’s the basis for performance marketing.
+That’s the basis for online performance-driven marketing.

 The goal can vary depending on what the marketer is trying to do, but usually, it’s to decrease CPI, increase CVR, improve ROI, and achieve overall world domination.
 If that last part isn’t true, then I’ve been living a lie 😉